KatharaFramework/Kathara-Labs/README.md

 The [tutorials](tutorials) directory contains several tutorials about basic and advanced usage of Kathará.

 ## Main Labs
-The [main-labs](main-labs) directory contains the laboratories used in the course of "Internet and Data Centers" at Roma Tre university.
+The [main-labs](main-labs) directory contains the network scenarios used in the course of "Internet and Data Centers" at Roma Tre university.

-The laboratories cover several topics.
-For each topic there are different scenarios and for each of them you can find the related explanation slides.
+The network scenarios cover several topics.
+For each topic there are different scenarios and for each of them you can find the related explanatory slides.
 * [Basic Topics](main-labs/basic-topics)
 * [Application Level](main-labs/application-level)
 * [Intradomain Routing](main-labs/intradomain-routing)